 The asset management world is filled with brilliant statements like "ESG is integrated at the core of our investment process" or "ESG is embedded in our DNA".
 But what does it mean?
-Whatever their current level of sustainability, investors are thirsty for stories that can help them understand the actual mechanisms of ESG integration, as well as the concrete effects of these actions on the world that surrounds us.
+Whatever their current level of sustainability, investor are thirsty for stories that can help them understand the actual mechanisms of ESG integration, as well as the concrete effects of these actions on the world that surrounds us.

 In our first "case book", we have collected some of these stories.
-While you consider real-life situations, you will also discover practical steps to change your investor-view on the world and understand why it is crucial to adapt fast.
+While you consider real-life situations, you will also discover practical steps to change your investor-view on the world and understand why it is important.

-We found out how active ownership has helped shape a more sustainable salmon farming industry in Norway, while the investor benefitted from the sector's performance on the stock market.
+A Norwegian asset owner, tells us how active ownership has helped shape a more sustainable salmon farming industry, while benefitting from the sector's performance on the stock market.

-A bond investor explains a recent trade in the transportation sector.
+A bond investors explains a recent trade in the transportation sector.
 We find out about the appeal of renewable energy and diesel and how managers can influence even a giant fossil fuel player such as BP plc through proper engagement.

-With the current pandemic generating so much uncertainty, we found a great example of how ESG can be applied in real-time.
+With the current pandemic generating so much uncertainty, we found a great example of how ESG can be applied in real time.

-A Swedish and a Finnish asset owner explained different strategies to integrate ESG in their real asset portfolio and to commit to making a meaningful difference in their real estate properties.
+Swedish and a Finnish asset owners explained different strategiest to integrate ESG in their real asset portfolio and to commit to making a meaningful difference in their real estate properties.

-Last but not least, an active manager illustrates the challenges of ESG integration and provides key questions investors should ask.
+Last but not least, an active manager illustrates the challenges of ESG integration and provides a few key questions investors should ask.

-Aline Reichenberg Gustafsson, CFA
+Aline Reichenberg Gustafsson, CFA Editor-in-Chief NordSIP

-Editor-in-Chief NordSIP

-Photo by StockSnap on Pixabay
+Photo by StockSnap on Pixaba